jeromevdl/boto3-lambda-layer/README.md

  	 -b | --boto3 : (Optional) Specify the version of boto3.
  			 If not specified, will retrieve the latest version.

- 	 -p | --python : (Optional) Specify the version of python for which you want to create the layer.
+ 	 -p | --python : (Optional) Specify the version of python for which you want to create the Layer.
  			 If not specified, will create for all versions of python.
  			 Possible values: 2.7 | 3.6 | 3.7

- 	 -r | --region : (Optional) Specify the region in which you want to create the layer.
+ 	 -r | --region : (Optional) Specify the region in which you want to create the Layer.
  			 If not specified, use the region configured with AWS CLI.

 ### Samples